 Under a Rule 12b-1 Distribution Plan (the "Plan") adopted by the Board, each Fund may pay the distributor and financial intermediaries, such as broker-dealers and investment advisors, up to 0.25% on an annualized basis of the average daily net assets of a Fund as reimbursement or compensation for distribution related activities with respect to the Fund.
 Because these fees would be paid out of each Fund's assets on an on-going basis, over time these fees would increase the cost of your investment and may cost you more than paying other types of sales charges.
-For the prior fiscal year, no payments were made by a Fund under the Plan.
 No payments have yet been authorized by the Board, nor are any such expected to be made by a Fund under the Plan during the current fiscal year.